invisibleacropolis-ops/RNGEN/data/factions/factREADME.md

 ## Ready-to-clone templates

-The `data/factions/templates/` directory ships with example `.tres` files for each resource type discussed above:
+The `data/factions/templates/` directory ships with example `.tres` files for each resource type discussed above.
+Use them together with the root-level template word lists when onboarding new data authors:

 - `faction_wordlist_template.tres` illustrates how to populate a `WordListResource` with ideology terms and weighting metadata.
-- `faction_syllable_template.tres` demonstrates a lightweight
-  `SyllableSetResource` that mixes optional middle syllables.
+- `faction_syllable_template.tres` demonstrates a lightweight `SyllableSetResource` that mixes optional middle syllables.
-- `faction_markov_template.tres` captures a minimal
-  `MarkovModelResource` wired for the modern `states` + `start_tokens` layout required by `MarkovModelResource.gd`.
+- `faction_markov_template.tres` captures a minimal `MarkovModelResource` wired for the modern `states` + `start_tokens` layout required by `MarkovModelResource.gd`.

+When cloning these templates, wire the new faction hybrid or template strategy to the filenames that match your dataset's lifecycle stage:

+1. Reference `*_template.tres` assets inside prototype configurations so reviewers immediately recognise placeholder vocabulary.
+For example, a hybrid definition might chain `ideology_terms_template.tres`, `structure_nouns_template.tres`, and `location_modifiers_template.tres` while the writers curate final terms.
+2. Swap the configuration to `ideology_terms.tres`, `structure_nouns.tres`, and `location_modifiers.tres` once content is approved.
+The production files retain the same schema, so no strategy code changes are required.
+3. Preserve explicit `weighted_entries` arrays (see `ideology_terms_template.tres` for a biased rare term) when you need deterministic frequency control.
+Godot automatically normalises those weights at runtime via `WordListResource.gd`.

 Duplicate these assets, rename them to match your content, and then swap the example entries for your curated vocabulary before wiring the resource into a strategy.
+Document the swap in your change notes so downstream teams understand whether a template or production dataset feeds the generator.

 ## Hybrid and template patterns